Dan has addressed the following topics in over 300 presentations, keynotes, and workshops:

-Conventional discipline tends to carry the baggage of punishment and to pressure teachers to be technicians rather than professionals.
-Teachers who use guidance prevent many problems by using developmentally appropriate practice, positive communication skills and affirming relationships with children and families.
-They teach children to explore problems, rather than punish children for having problems they cannot solve, and guide toward skills that reduce and resolve classroom conflicts.
-The workshop uses anecdotes and a video clip to explores key concepts and principles in the use of guidance.
+Conventional discipline tends to carry the baggage of punishment and pressure teachers to be technicians rather than professionals.
+Teachers who use guidance prevent many problems by using developmentally appropriate practice, positive communication skills, and affirming relationships with children and families.
+They teach children to resolve problems, rather than punish children for having problems they cannot solve, and guide them toward skills that reduce and resolve classroom conflicts.
+The workshop uses anecdotes and a video clip to explore key concepts and principles in the use of guidance.

 2. Building an Encouraging Classroom